ibm-cloud-docs/watsonxdata/analyze_optimizer.md

 Once the Query Optimizer is successfully activated for the Presto (C++) engine, it enables advanced query performance enhancements and optimization capabilities across multiple catalogs.
 {: shortdesc}

-The Query optimizer manager page displays the Presto (C++) engines and their associated catalogs.
-You can run query analysis on catalogs associated to the engine.
-It also enables you to track and manage catalog analysis to enhance query performance.
+The Query optimizer manager allows collecting, storing, and synchronizing table and column statistics for specified tables.
+These statistics provide essential insights into the data, including row counts, the number of distinct values, minimum and maximum values for each column, and overall data distribution.

 ## Viewing Presto (C++) engines
 {: #qry-view}